Jymax4real/Jymax4real/README.md

 - 💬 Ask me about ...
 OOP, DATA BASES, DATA STRUCTURES and GUI's.
 - 📫 How to reach me: ...
 [Twitter]
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am a fitness enthusisast converted to Programming -->
+I am a fitness enthusisast converted to Programming.
+-->